jacquelynmarcella/blackjack/README.md

     * Default value for aces is 11, however, if the user goes over 21 the aces will reduce to 1.
     * Got initial working win logic up, which was adjusted several times.
 1. Added in chip betting functionality and ongoing chip balance total tracking.
+   * Added in double down functionality once the betting process was up and running.
 1. Added split card functionality (required a lot of reworking of win logic and player interactions since there are now 2 decks).
 1. Worked through automated turn switching functionality to keeps the game moving if the player goes over 21 on their current deck (without them needing to press "stand").
 1. Added toggling in/out of rules functionality using jQuery UI plugin.